 - The majority of patients present with advanced disease and alarm symptoms such as weight loss, vomiting, anorexia, abdominal pain and anaemia.

 - Treatment with antisecretory drugs may delay diagnosis or result in a misdiagnosis on first endoscopy.
-Proton pump inhibitors may appear to heal malignant ulcers.
+Proton pump inhibitors (PPIs) may appear to heal malignant ulcers.
 One study found, however, that such delay does not affect survival or long-term outcome.

 - Signs suggesting incurable disease - eg, epigastric mass, hepatomegaly, jaundice, ascites, Troisier's sign (an enlarged left supraclavicular node - Virchow's node), acanthosis nigricans.